prameya/webdora-d8/README.md

 # Deploying Drupal 8 on Google App Engine and Cloud SQL
 THIS README IS NOT COMPLETE.

+Introduction and summary information should be included here.

 More information/description about this project should be inserted here.

 #### Assumptions

 ```
-This project assumes you are using a Mac OS X system, with root/admin privilages.
+This project assumes you are using a Mac OS X system with root/admin privileges.
 ```

-## Quickstart
+## Quick start
-The easiest way to get started is to use `composer create-project`.
-You should have a web server preconfigured to use our project `webdora-d8/web` folder as the document root.
+The fastest way to get started is to clone this repository and use `composer create-project`.
+You should have a webserver (probably apache) running php 7.2 that has been configured to use this project's public folder as the document root.
+I used `/<my-file-path>/webdora-d8/web` for this project.

+You should also have a database server running MySQL or MariaDB on a network your webserver can access.
+If you are using Google Cloud SQL for your database, make sure you have configured your service accounts with proper permissions, roles, and keys.
+You can temporarily add your IP to the `Authorized networks` by going to `GCP Console > SQL > Instance Details > Edit`.
+You can find the official Google documentation here -- `https://cloud.google.com/sql/docs/mysql/connect-external-app`.

-Use `git clone https://github.com/prameya/webdora-d8.git` or `git clone git@github.com:prameya/webdora-d8.git` to clone this project on your dev environment.
+Use `git clone https://github.com/prameya/webdora-d8.git` or `git clone git@github.com:prameya/webdora-d8.git` to clone this repository on your dev environment.

-We will then initialize and install the application using composer.

-Run steps below make sure everything is synced and linked.
+Next you will initialize and install the application using composer.
+Run the steps below make sure everything is synced and linked!

 ```
 composer install -v
 composer update -v
 ```

-If everything is configured properly then you should see the Drupal 8 installation page on http://localhost.
+If everything is configured properly, you should see the Drupal 8 installation page on http://localhost.
 Follow instructions on the screen to finish setting up drupal.

 Now we are finally ready to deploy our app.
-Check the `app.yaml` file to see the App Engine settings.
+Check the `app.yaml` file to see the Google App Engine settings.

 ```
 gcloud app deploy --verbosity=info
 ```

 After deployment you can access your new drupal app engine app at:

 ```
 https://your-project-name.appspot.com
 ```

-### Prerequisites
+## Prerequisites

 THIS SECTION IS NOT COMPLETE.

-You should have a web server (probably apache) installed and configured on your dev environment.
-If you do not already have necessary components installed use the steps below or follow the instractions at -- `https://getgrav.org/blog/macos-sierra-apache-multiple-php-versions`.
+You should have a web server installed and configured on your dev environment.
+If you do not already have necessary components installed use the steps below or follow the detailed instructions at -- `https://getgrav.org/blog/macos-sierra-apache-multiple-php-versions`.

-#### Install XCode CLI tools
+### Install XCode CLI tools
 `xcode-select --install`

-#### Install Homebrew
+### Install Homebrew
 `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 To make sure brew installed use `brew --version`.
 To be safe, let's run `brew doctor`.

-#### Install Apache
+### Install Apache
 `brew install httpd`

-To autoload apache on boot use `sudo brew services start httpd`
+To automatically load apache on boot use `sudo brew services start httpd`

 Use the following commands as needed: